Romans 12: 1-2

 18 If it is possible, as much as depends on you, live peaceably with all men.

-Romans 12:19-21:
+==ROMANS 12:19-21:

-Beloved, do not avenge yourselves, but rather give place to wrath; for it is written, “Vengeance is Mine, I will repay,” says the Lord.
 20 Therefore “If your enemy is hungry, feed him; If he is thirsty, give him a drink; For in so doing you will heap coals of fire on his head.”
 21 Do not be overcome by evil, but overcome evil with good. |

 Paul's counsel to the congregation in Rome (Romans 12:17-20; 13:8-10) is clearly in line with what Jesus taught.
 He insists that we must never allow vindictiveness, the desire to get even with someone for a suffered wrong, to drive us.